 The days moved quickly in December 2007, with Christmas fast approaching.
-There were still gifts to be bought and wrapped.
+There were still gifts to buy and wrap.
 Kennedy went to work on Saturday, December 22, never imagining how the day would end.

 Later that night — just three days before Christmas — a couple returning home for the evening found the former teacher’s unresponsive body in an alley in the 1800 block between west 7th and 8th streets in Davenport.
 The call came in to police about 8:30 p.m.

 Kennedy was transported to Davenport’s Genesis Medical Center (West Campus), where she was pronounced dead.

 In a press release the following day, Davenport police Capt.
 David Struckman said:

 “Due to the suspicious nature of the death and many unanswered questions, the death is being investigated as a homicide.”

 Police continued to gather physical evidence all throughout the holiday weekend and interviewed those who knew Kennedy in attempts to determine her activities Saturday and Saturday night.